 Of the various instrumental pieces, it was Butler’s Préludes inégales which had the widest appeal.
 Alongside traces of Bach in the first of its three movements (all originally conceived as improvisations), other wide-ranging influences included jazz funk and the American pianists Bill Evans and Dave Brubeck.

-Taking centre stage was the world premiere of Dolly shot, for piano and wind instruments, by rising Welsh composer Gareth Moorcraft (born 1990).
+Taking centre stage at Presteigne was the world premiere of Dolly shot, for piano and wind instruments, by rising Welsh composer Gareth Moorcraft (born 1990).
 It’s an attractive and well-crafted work that derives its title from the tracking shot of a film camera as it moves around its subject and prompted the juxtaposition of its musical material at different tempi – a concept that also brought ear-catching sonorities.